 Antibiotics may be taken by mouth or injected into a muscle or vein.
 The method will depend on the severity of the infection.
 The antibiotic chosen will depend on the bacteria causing the infection.
 Pain medication may also be prescribed.

-This may include: Elevating the infected area higher than your heartChanging the dressings as directed by your doctorApplying warm compressesProtecting your skin from additional injuryAvoiding scratching or rubbing the area
+This may include: Elevating the infected area higher than your heartChanging any dressings as directed by your doctorApplying warm compressesProtecting your skin from additional injuryAvoiding scratching or rubbing the area

 If you have an infected wound, it will need to be cleaned.
 Dead tissue may be removed.